joaquimtimoteo/joaquimtimoteo/README.md

 I create most of my open-source projects to solve the challenges I encounter in life, with many more still waiting to be addressed.
 I am embarking on a quest to find solutions for each one, one problem at a time.

 #### Awards and Achievements
-- Won the 1st edition of [GitHub India Open Source Grants](https://github.blog/2021-09-12-recipients-open-source-grants-github-sponsors-india/)
+- Won the 1st edition of [GitHub Angola Open Source Grants](https://github.blog/2021-09-12-recipients-open-source-grants-github-sponsors-india/)
 - Worked as [DuckDuckGo Community Leader](https://web.archive.org/web/20210727164606/https://help.duckduckgo.com/community/community-leaders/) and Maintainer
 - Won 1st place in Several Hackathons and events